What you'll need to know...

 Case Study 1 - Mobile Phones

-Task 3 - You are going to use your mobile phone as the focus for this piece of work.
+Task 3 - You are going to use mobile phones as the focus for this piece of work.
 Watch the first video below for a brief mobile phone chemistry lesson!
-Using your notes so far and what you have seen today, complete the first page of the worksheet beneath as best as you can.
+Using your notes so far and what you have seen today, complete the activities on the worksheet, including the five questions at the end.

 Task 2 - Now watch the second video above, paying attention to the 'take, make, dispose' section and how we can move away from this.